Doctor of Business Administration: Career and Salary Facts

 What Can I Expect to Earn?

 Salaries for executive and managerial positions are generally very good, although they can vary by level of responsibility, amount of experience and with the organization's size.
-According to the U.S. Bureau of Labor Statistics (BLS), chief executives had median annual wages of $160,720, and general and operations managers had median annual wages of $92,650 in May 2009 (www.bls.gov).
-Individuals working in the securities, commodity contracts and financial investments industry had the highest wages.
+According to the U.S. Bureau of Labor Statistics (BLS), chief executives earned a median annual salary of $189,600, and general and operations managers had a median annual salary of $100,930 in May 2018 (www.bls.gov).
+Individuals working as general and operations managers in securities, commodity contracts, and research and development had the highest earnings.

 College and university professors are typically paid according to their rank and field.
-For instance, tenure-track faculty members are generally paid on a sliding scale as they advance from instructor to assistant professor, associate professor and finally to tenure professor.
+For instance, tenure-track faculty members are generally paid on a sliding scale as they advance from instructor to assistant professor, associate professor and finally to tenured professor.
 Also, professors in fields with high-paying job alternatives, like business, tend to earn more than professors in other fields.
-The BLS reports that the median annual salaries of all postsecondary business teachers were $73,320.
+In May 2018, the BLS reported that the median annual salary of all postsecondary business teachers was $83,960.
 Some professors may supplement their income by doing consulting work, teaching additional classes, publishing research and writing books.